 It’s important to note that the temperature reading on a thermometer is not necessarily the temperature for which you should be concerned.
 The relative humidity in an environment can significantly affect what’s called the “apparent temperature,” or the temperature you actually feel.
 If the air temperature reads 85 F, but there’s zero humidity, it will actually feel like it’s 78 F, whereas the same air temperature in an environment with 80 percent humidity will feel like 97 F.

 High environmental temperatures can be dangerous to the human body.
-In the range of 90 to 105 degrees F, heat cramps and exhaustion may occur.
-Between 105 and 130 degrees F, heat exhaustion is almost certain, and activities should be significantly limited.
+In the range of 90 to 105 F, heat cramps and exhaustion may occur.
+Between 105 and 130 F, heat exhaustion is almost certain, and activities should be significantly limited.
 An environmental temperature over 130 degrees F is likely to lead to heatstroke.